Herbal Infusions & Caffeine

 All these factors will greatly influence the caffeine level [1, 2].

-Our black, green and white teas are decaffeinated using a chemical-free CO2 process.
-It ensures that the tea is decaffeinated very gently, preserving the majority of the tea’s flavor.
-Our black, green and white teas are decaffeinated using carbon dioxide, the samecompound that plants breathe in daily.
-This process is known as effervescent decaffeination.
+Our black, green and white teas are decaffeinated using a chemical-free CO2 process, known as effervescent decaffeination.
+It ensures that the tea is decaffeinated very gently, preserving the majority of the tea's flavor.

 Our decaffeination process does not employ harmful chemicals and the CO2 is recycled afterwards.
 This method is considered natural and removes most of the caffeine.